Dusk Till Dawn (Zayn song): Critical reception

-"Dusk Till Dawn" received highly positive reviews from music critics.
-Hugh McIntyre of Forbes magazine said the song is as "epic as it needed to be considering the two powerhouses attached."
+"Dusk Till Dawn" received mixed reviews from music critics.
+Hugh McIntyre of Forbes magazine, who covers music charts, said the song is as "epic as it needed to be considering the two powerhouses attached."
 He noted that it "features powerful vocals, high notes left and right and a vocal hook that is somehow impossible to sing along to, while still being memorable."
 McIntyre predicted it could be a potential Grammy Award nominee for Best Pop Duo/Group Performance, but, in fact, the song's producer Greg Kurstin won Producer of the Year at the 2018 Grammy Awards for his work on "Dusk Till Dawn" along with several other songs.

 Michael Cragg of The Guardian chose the song as "track of the week" and described it as "a towering piece of perfect pop."

 Rolling Stone's Elias Leight described the song as a "throbbing ballad" and said that the duet "leans close to her [Sia's] trademark style", adding that "Sia dials back her potent voice to harmonize better with Malik; she often handles the low end, while his singing flutters around in the falsetto range."
 MTV called it a "massive, cinematic duet" and concluded that it "starts off as a gorgeous, romantic mid-tempo and builds to a thrashing sing-along chorus that will echo around stadiums in no time."